sumitkumar2374/web-project/README.md

 ## How to Run

 1. Clone the repository.
-2. Open the project folder
+2. Open the project folder.
-3. Run the **index.html** file in your browser
+3. Run the **index.html** file in your browser.

 ## Purpose